societe-generale/failover/README.md

 ## Use case

 ### Context
-There will be many microservices will be in a platform.
-In this example, we have 3 category of services.
+In microservice architecture, many types of microservices are present in a platofrm.
+In this example, we have 3 category of microservices.

-1. **Internal microservices** :
+1. **Internal Microservices** :
    - Full ownership is with the application teams.
    - If there is any issue in Internal Services, the team has full control of it and easy to improve.
-2. **Referential Services** :
+2. **Transversal Services** :
    - Ownership is not with application team, but managed by other teams in the organization.
    - If there is any issue in such service, the application team has to escalate the issues with the respective owners/teams and wait for the resolution.
 Most of the time this take some time.
 3. **External Service** :